 -

-- Examples: Hatha yoga, vinyasa yoga, restorative yoga, mindfulness, Tai chi, or Qigong.
+Hatha yoga, vinyasa yoga, restorative yoga, mindfulness, Tai chi, or Qigong.

-- Why it works: Yoga combines physical activity with mindfulness and deep breathing, helping to lower stress while promoting relaxation.
+Yoga combines physical activity with mindfulness and deep breathing, helping to lower stress while promoting relaxation.

 These low-impact exercises focus on slow, deliberate movements and controlled breathing.
-This drops cortisol (the stress hormone) levels and enhances emotional regulation. - Research: Studies suggest yoga may help ease depressive symptoms and anxiety due to its emphasis on mindfulness.
+This drops cortisol (the stress hormone) levels and enhances emotional regulation.

-Evidence indicates that tai chi and qigong reduce depression and improve overall quality of life.
+Evidence indicates that tai chi and Qigong reduce depression and improve overall quality of life.

 - Group activities